In 1662, Rembrandt van Rijn created this world-renowned painting, which is now in the Rijksmuseum in Amsterdam.

 A forgery in the 19th century was ruled out, as Rembrandt was not very popular at this time, and the great demand for his paintings did not emerge until later: Hence, a copy this detailed wouldn't have been worth the effort.

 The disciples of Rembrandt also can be excluded, although some experts considered this variant to be most likely until then.

 (Although it is known that many of the works from Rembrandt's workshop in the Amsterdam Breestraat were not made by himself, but by his students, and were only signed by him.)

 According to Dr. Kosack’s study Ein zweiter Rembrandt: “Die Staalmeesters”, Rembrandt did not have any students when the painting was created: As he had to abandon his house and workshop due to a bankruptcy in 1656, and his much more modest new household in the Rosengracht could not accommodate students.

 Therefore, it is most safe to assume that a copy was ordered by one of the persons pictured, perhaps as a reminder and a status symbol, and to help the chronically cash-strapped artist at the same instance.

 After the study was published, additional expertises were obtained.
 Color analysis, conducted in Basel by the Federal Institute for Materials Research (BAM Berlin) proved that the colours - aside from a few restorated spots, and the 19th century varnish - date back to the 17th century, and match the colour spectrum used in Rembrandt's workshop.
 To date, more than seven scientific studies have already been published, consistently confirming the authenticity of Rembrandt's creatorship.

 Currently, further investigations of this painting are not planned.
-The owner decided to offer the painting for sale which is estimated at EUR 900 Millions.
+The owner decided to offer the painting for sale.